-It is important to ensure that the SOE is a reliable and valid test of knowledge and understanding of the Stage 2 (intermediate level) training curriculum.
+It is important to ensure that the SOE is a reliable and valid test of knowledge and understanding of the Stage 2 anaesthetic training curriculum.
 The questions are constructed and reviewed by the SOE group and detailed answer guidance is given.
-Marks given on the day are a matter of independent, professional judgement by the two examiners conducting the SOE.
+Marks given on the day are a matter of independent, professional judgement by the two examiners conducting each part of the SOE.

-During the academic year, six individuals observed the SOEs, the majority being consultants in active clinical practice from across the UK.
-This is a much smaller number than is typical as it was difficult to incorporate observers into the online delivery satisfactorily.
+During the academic year, 33 individuals observed the SOE, the majority being consultants in active clinical practice from across the UK.
 All visitors were asked to provide written feedback on the content and conduct of the examinations they observed.
 These independent observers commented on the consistency of marking by examiners, regardless of examining style, and considered the assessment valid and relevant.